 In addition, their income didn’t stop while they traveled.
 Vaughan’s career as a freelance writer is location-independent and Dohmen works as an entrepreneur, so both of them were able to work from the road in the comfort of their 125-square-foot trailer.

-Even though they didn’t necessarily set out to save money during their year of RV living, the couple are happy to report they “came out ahead.”
-Unfortunately, that isn’t always the case.
+Even though they didn’t necessarily set out to save money during their year of RV living, the couple is happy to report they “came out ahead.”
+Unfortunately, that isn’t always the case, so it's important to consider your budget carefully before taking this plunge.

 Buying a sailboat & renting the slip